-Benefits of beets and chocolate for pre-workout!
+Benefits of beets and chocolate

 Let’s talk about how the benefits of chocolate and beets can work together in the body.
-And I am talking about raw cacao (dark chocolate) and not the candy bars found in the drug store.

 Beets are loaded with potassium, are high in magnesium, and can help replenish iron.
 Besides being a source of antioxidants, beets contain dietary nitrates.
 Dietary nitrates convert to nitric oxide, which is responsible for the dilation of blood vessels and helps support blood circulation.